D0see/MeleeChess/README.md

 1. Caption the stages.

 ### Bugs:
-// had a bug where i had 2 custom stages but couldnt replicate it (remember that react doesnt detect change to nested arrays).
+// had a bug where i had 2 custom stages but couldnt replicate it (remember that react doesnt detect changes to nested arrays).
 ### ToChange :
 1. Need to do a second path and clean the code.
 - Need to useState stages instead of mutating the original array